 Day 3: Entebbe – Ziwa Rhino Sanctuary – Murchison Falls National Park

-Set off from the hotel early morning for a birding journey to Uganda’s largest national park – Murchison Falls.
+Set off from the hotel early morning for a birding journey to Uganda’s largest park – Murchison Falls National Park.
 A stop at Ziwa Rhino sanctuary shall be for Rhino tracking and looking out for some birds like the……..
 Continue to the park after lunch.
 Check into your lodge for dinner and overnight.

 Day 4: Murchison Falls National Park – Albert Delta and Bottom of the falls birding boat rides